 Bhagavad Geeta: Chapter 1, Verses 24–37

 In the last few verses, Sanjaya narrated the mental state of the two armies vividly.
-He takes Arjuna and Duryodhana as examples to demonstrate the state of mind on both sides.
-On one side, he shows how Duryodhana is so fearful looking at the enemy, and in contrast, Arjuna is so courageous that he wants to go forward and take a closer look at the enemy.
+He takes Arjuna and Duryodhana as examples to show the state of mind on both sides.
+On one side, he shows how Duryodhana is so fearful as he looks at the enemy.
+In contrast, Arjuna is so courageous that he wants to go forward.
+Arjuna even wants to take a closer look at the enemy.

 Chapter 1, Verses 24 and 25